ChainSafe/forest/scripts/benchmark_db/README.md

 Note: depending upon your Ruby installation, it may be necessary to execute `gem install bundler` first.
-In case of any issues with "native extensions" during `bundle install` on a \*nix machine, it may also be necessary to execute `apt-get update && apt-get install -y build-essential`.
+In case of any issues with "native extensions" during `bundle install` on a \*nix machine, it may also be necessary to execute `apt-get update && apt-get install -y build-essential ruby-dev`.

 The daily benchmarks also require the installation of [aria2](https://github.com/aria2/aria2) and